San Francisco Bay Area Breast Reconstruction in Walnut Creek, CA

 Women who have misshapen breasts, like severe forms of tubular breast deformity, may also benefit from breast reconstruction.
 The characteristic shape of the tubular or tuberous breast does not become apparent until puberty.
 During breast development, the skin on the lower breast remains constricted and leads to a tubular breast, often with a puffy nipple called the "snoopy-nose" deformity.
 Tubular breasts can be present on one or both sides, and asymmetry is the norm.

 The most common acquired breast deformity requiring breast reconstruction is the absence of the breast after a mastectomy for breast cancer.
 Burns, trauma and infection can also lead to breast deformities requiring surgical repair.
+Like the correction of congenital breast deformities, acquired breast deformity correction requires repair of the affected breast and attention to the opposite breast to maximize symmetry.

 Once the breast mound is made, if desired, a nipple and areola are reconstructed.
 Nipple Reconstruction and Areola Reconstruction are usually outpatient procedures, and can often be performed under local anesthesia.